Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 the foundational name of the new state.
 The American

-revolutionaries did not invent the Commonwealth idea; they
+revolutionaries did not invent the Commonwealth idea.
+They

 inherited it from the Cromwellian moment their grandfathers'